charlescol/market-streaming-infra-terraform/README.md

  make help
 ```

+**Note:** use the gcloud CLI to authenticate before running the commands.

 ## Bootstrap once

 The following command will need to be run once to enable all the required APIs and create a bucket for storing the Terraform state: